php-library-league/demo/README.md

 git clone https://github.com/php-library-league/demo.git
 ```

 After this step you will be able to open them inside your browser or editor by visiting [index.php](index.php).
-Some scripts require [outsource repository](https://github.com/php-library-league/outsource) to work properly.
-Refer to the [shell repository](https://github.com/php-library-league/shell) for details on how to use `outsource-install.sh` in order to install outsource repository.
+Some scripts require [outsource folder](https://github.com/php-library-league/outsource) to work properly.
+Refer to the [shell repository](https://github.com/php-library-league/shell) for details on how to use `outsource-install.sh` in order to install outsource folder.